 Wicked witches are just powerful women with great shoes.
 If you don’t believe me, let’s diagnose that most famous of wicked witches, the one from the West.
 West Hollywood, that is, Ms. Wicked Von West.
 Considering how the rest of the country demonizes Hollywood and its inhabitants, is it any surprise she’s from there?

 The “Good” Witch of the North, my foot.
 When it’s cold, no one feels much like getting into trouble.
 Have you ever seen riots and protests during a rain or snowstorm?
 Nah.
+For one thing, molotav cocktails and such would fizzle out.

 People imbued Glinda with goodness simply because she stayed warm and cozy inside.
 Big deal.
 I can do that.
 When skies are sunny on the other hand, such as in the West, people exhibit all sorts of hedonistic tendencies.